 Skin sores that spread to other surrounding areas

-The following guidelines will help you care for your infection at home.
+These guidelines will help you care for your infection at home.

 Trim fingernails and cover sores with an adhesive bandage, if needed, to prevent scratching.
 Picking at the sores may leave a scar.